 The manufacturing industry is the sixth largest employer in the United States.
-In 2016, the manufacturing industry contributed $2.1 trillion to the economy.
+In 2017, the manufacturing industry contributed 11% to the Gross Domestic Product for the economy.
 Because of this, a solid maintenance strategy is critical for manufacturing facilities to perform at peak performance and meet customer demands.

 Unplanned downtime in the delivery and production process can cost maintenance managers significant time and money.